liangchenn/ntu-beamer-template/README.md

 # NTU-Beamer-Template

+`ntu-beamer-template` is an unofficial presentation template for National Taiwan University.

-This is a final project for Typesetting Scientific Presentation, a minicourse at National Taiwan University.
+This is a final project for Typesetting Scientific Presentation, a minicourse at NTU.

-This project aims to provide an unofficial and user-friendly presentation template with NTU theme.
+This project aims to provide a good-looking and user-friendly presentation template with NTU theme.

 We modify some existing beautiful beamer templates and design our own theme colors and logos for the templates